 Central Station Rainforest – Boardwalk through the Rain Forrest

 Central Station Rainforest Walk

 It has a short incline to the top but nothing too strenuous.
-The circuit is approx 4.6km ( 2-2.5 hours ) but well worth the effort, the surroundings are magnificent.
+The circuit is approximately 4.6km ( 2-2.5 hours ) but well worth the effort, the surroundings are magnificent.

-Another great walk is from Central station to Wanggoolba creek approx 1km ( .5 to 1 Hour )or for a little longer Central Station to Basin Lake 5.6km ( 2-3 hours ).
+Another great walk is from Central Station to Wanggoolba Creek 1km ( .5 to 1 Hour )or for a little longer from Central Station to Basin Lake 5.6km ( 2-3 hours ).

 Central Station Camping Area